China

 He emphasized that the concept of "systemic rivalry" reflects a negative mindset and is a misperception.
 If such rhetoric continues to be amplified or sensationalized, it will cause harmful interference and impact the future of China-Europe relations.

 He stressed that both China and Europe should act as honorable partners and follow the path of mutual respect.
-Especially in the face of the current volatile and intertwined international situation, China and Europe should join hands to jointly uphold multilateralism, safeguard the authority of the United Nations, jointly oppose unilateralism and bloc confrontation.
+Especially in the face of the current volatile and intertwined international situation, China and Europe should join hands to jointly uphold multilateralism, safeguard the authority of the United Nations, jointly oppose unilateralism and bloc confrontation, he said.

 Copyright ©